trufflesuite/trufflesuite.com/public/tutorials/robust-smart-contracts-with-openzeppelin.md

    * Beyond the standard smart contract setup, we import the `StandardToken.sol` contract and declare our `TutorialToken`.
    * We use `is` to inherit from the `StandardToken` contract.
 Our contract will inherit all variables and functions from the `StandardToken` contract.
 Inherited functions and variables can be overwritten by redeclaring them in the new contract.

-1. To set our own parameters for the our token, we'll be declaring our own name, symbol, and other details.
+1. To set our own parameters for the token, we'll be declaring our own name, symbol, and other details.
 Add the following content block to the contract (between the curly braces):

    ```javascript
    string public name = 'TutorialToken';